 Started by Ellie’s neighbors in 2013, the “Fairlington 5K” normally attracts over 700 hundred runners from around Virginia, Washington D.C., Maryland and beyond raising over $100,000 for Ellie’s cure.
 In 2020, because of COVID-19, the event went virtual and was rebranded as the “ProjectAwesome5K.”
 Runners from across the globe took part and an incredible $34,000 was raised for research.
 Thanks to all who made the race such a huge success.

-#GivingTuesday is an global philanthropic movement that raises tens of thousands of dollars for the cure LBSL effort each year.
-This special day of giving takes place the Tuesday after Thanksgiving, “Black Friday” and “Cyber Monday.”
+#GivingTuesday is a global philanthropic movement that raises tens of thousands of dollars for the cure LBSL effort each year.
+This special day of giving takes place the Tuesday after Thanksgiving and after “Cyber Monday.”
 On this day only, donations to “A Cure for Ellie” made through Facebook are matched.
 Our 2020 #GivingTuesday campaign raised an incredible $450,000 for LBSL research!
 This year’s day of giving takes place December 1 and our goal is to raise $477,000 – which keeps the laboratory at Kennedy Krieger going until at least July 2021.